matze-dd/Tex2txt/README.md

 - call LanguageTool for native-language main text and separately for footnotes
 - check foreign-language text using Hunspell
-- only if variable $check\_for\_single\_letters set to 'yes': look for single letters, excluding abbreviations in script variable acronyms
+- only if variable $check\_for\_single\_letters set to 'yes': look for single letters, excluding abbreviations in script variable $acronyms

 ### Usage of the Bash script
 `bash checks.sh [--recurse] [--adapt-lt] [--no-lt] [--delete] [files]`